charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 <div class="p-notification--caution">
   <p markdown="1" class="p-notification__response">
     <span class="p-notification__status">Note:</span>
-Only the latest three versions of Charmed Kubernetes are supported at any time.
+Only the latest three stable versions of Charmed Kubernetes are supported at any time.
   </p>
 </div>